The Domain of Definition of the L\'evy White Noise: Acknowledgements

 \section{Acknowledgements}

 The authors are warmly grateful to Prof. Robert Dalang and Prof. Michael Unser for fruitful discussions.
-The precious comments they provided were of critical help in the preparation phase of the current manuscript.
+This research was partially supported by the Swiss National Foundation for Scientific Research and the European Research Council under Grant H2020-ERC (ERC grant agreement No 692726 - GlobalBioIm).